KNOW BEFORE YOU GO

 Treble Cone does not conduct avalanche control or provide Ski Patrol outside of the ski area boundary.
 Before leaving the ski area boundary please ensure you understand the risks involved in backcountry travel, carry the appropriate equipment, check local weather and avalanche conditions and forecasts and always travel in a group.

-Please sign out of the ski area with the Ski Patrol at the top of the Saddle Quad.
+Please sign out of the ski area with the Ski Patrol at the top of lift that you are touring out from.
 If you are planning on leaving your car in the Treble Cone car park overnight (or after the official 5pm closing time), please let Ski Patrol know your intentions in person or by calling +64 (03) 443 7443.
 Vehicles left unattended may incur search and rescue fees.

 For local avalanche conditions and safety advice, please visit the New Zealand Avalanche Centre website.

-Back country users wishing to use Treble Cone Ski Area to access the back country outside our operational hours 09:00 to 16:00 must gain authorization from ski patrol via the staff at the base of the Home Basin Express.
-This can only be done daily after 06:30.
+Back country users wishing to use Treble Cone Ski Area to access the back country outside our operational hours 08:30 to 16:00 must gain authorization from ski patrol via the staff at the base of the Home Basin Express.
+This can only be done during daylight hours.

 Authorisation is not a right and may be denied when avalanche control or other operational procedures are underway on the mountain.